paproki/UKBUtils/README.md

 It takes roughly 4 hours to download 1000 zip files averaging 6Mb.
 Based on this you can decide how much time you need for your jobs.

 The last step which is no included in this script will be to copy the data onto RDM.
-However I think we'll maybe, possibly, probably need to manually check the fail files prior to doing the copying?!
+However I think we'll maybe, possibly, probably need to manually check the fail logs prior to doing the copying?!

 ## Documentation for Create_bulk_file.sh